 Number of Login Attempts

 You can set a threshold for the maximum number of successive login attempts.
-A user who reaches this number of attempts and has not logged in is then locked out of their account.
+A user who reaches the set limit and has not successfully logged in is then locked out of their account.

 - A user who gets locked out can: